-A comprehensive process of water resources rehabilitation requires attention to be given across the board for characteristics of watercourses, namely:
+A comprehensive process of water resources rehabilitation requires attention to be given across the board for characteristics of watercourses, namely;

-- Hydrology (surface flow and runoff);
+- Hydrology (surface flow and runoff)

-- Geomorphology;
+- Geomorphology

-- Water quality;
+- Water quality

-- Habitat;
+- Habitat,

-- Biota; and
+- Biota, and

 - Groundwater flows.

-For all the above-mentioned characteristics, there is limited availability of integrated rehabilitation of frameworks designed to address all characteristics watercourses.
-Consequently, existing rehabilitation guidelines often only address certain aspects and do not provide a complete solution.
+For all the above-mentioned characteristics, rehabilitation of watercourses is limited.
 Generally, rehabilitation concerning shaping, re-vegetation, and alien eradication is limited under the NWA.
-Rehabilitation interventions and practices that focus and include water quality issues such as pollution from WWTWs, mines and from non-point sources are also limited.
-There are multiple concerns around issues of rehabilitation and the main factors are poor planning, lack of funding as well as poor compliance and implementation of legislation in terms of buffers to watercourses.
-Therefore, the need for the development of rehabilitation guidelines with a focus on characteristics of watercourses is essential.
+Rehabilitation interventions and practices that focus and include water quality issues such as pollution from WWTWs and from non-point sources are also limited.
+There are multiple concerns around issues of rehabilitation and the main factors are mines, WWTWs as well as poor compliance and implementation of legislation in terms of buffers to watercourses.
+Therefore, the need to for the development of rehabilitation guidelines with a focus on characteristics of watercourses is essential.